 Douglass Freed’s undergraduate and graduate degrees are from Fort Hays State University.
 He is represented by galleries in New York City, Boston, Miami, Chicago, San Francisco, Houston, Charleston, St. Louis and Kansas City.
 Freed was the Director of the Daum Museum of Contemporary Art at State Fair Community College until his retirement in February, 2008 and helped build the Daum Museum collection from 200 objects to over 800 since its opening.
 For nearly twenty years, he has made non-objective grid structured paintings.
 He has literalized those references by painting oil landscape vistas of horizons, clouds and bodies of water.
 These paintings consist of two or more vertical panels where one panel is landscape imagery and adjacent panels are often atmospheric voids with vestiges of recognizable landscapes.

-Etra Courtesy Photo: Rainer Lagemann "Mila" 18 x 8 x 28"Be sure to tell them Soul Of Miami sent you!
+Etra Courtesy Photo: Rainer Lagemann "Mila" 18 x 8 x 28"If you love Soul Of Miami, please consider leaving a testimonial.